ZichengMa/CrimeMapUIUC/doc/DatabaseDesign.md

 <img src="imgs\QUERY1_index2.png" style="zoom:80%;" />

 Then, we added an index on CrimeType attribute which is an attribute in our filter condition.
+We added this index because this attribute is related to our filter and index can make find record with the search key quicker.
 This time, the performance improved a lot.

 ```sql
 CREATE INDEX index_streetname ON Crime_Map.Street (Name)